lMIA Employer Requirements For Foreign Workers

 LMIA applicants should be able to display their efforts in hiring Canadians and permanent residents before offering a job to a temporary foreign worker.

-In order to demonstrate this, the employer must follow the recruitment’s requirements that display their efforts in hiring Canadians and permanent residents before offering a job to a temporary foreign worker.
+In order to demonstrate this, the employer must follow the recruitment’s requirements .
+It display their efforts in hiring Canadians and permanent residents before offering a job to a temporary foreign worker.

 LMIA applicants should also be able to demonstrate that they have active engagement within the business that they are planning on hiring the temporary worker.
 They must also be able to prove that working conditions meet the provincial labour market standards, and they should also be able to provide benefits that hiring a foreign worker would bring to Canada.